INTRODUCTION

 (18) so that other people will not know you are fasting, but only your Father who sees beyond appearances.
 And your Father, who sees what is done in secret will reward you.

-Jesus advised his disciples that they also must fast when it is time for them.
-The disciples of John the Baptist asked Jesus, “‘Why do we and the Pharisees fast [much], but your disciples do not fast?’
+Jesus advised his disciples that they also must fast when it is time for them to do so.
+The disciples of John the Baptist asked Jesus, “‘Why do we and the Pharisees fast much, but your disciples do not fast?’
 Jesus answered them, ‘Can the wedding guests mourn as long as the bridegroom is with them?
 The days will come when the bridegroom is taken away from them, and then they will fast’” (Mt 9:14-15).
-Hence, his disciples are not exempt from fasting.
+Hence, his disciples are per se not exempt from fasting.
 They should avoid hypocrisy, vainglory, and pretension in religious practices, which were characteristics of the self-righteous Pharisees.

-The goal of fasting is not to please or gain reward from humans, but from God.
-The omniscient God understands the actions and intentions of the believers who do fasting in secret.
-Jesus assured reward for such genuine fasting.
+The goal of fasting is not to please or gain a reward from fellow humans, but from God.
+Our omniscient God understands the actions and intentions of the believer who fasts in secret.
+Jesus assured a reward for such genuine fasting.

 MESSAGE